percona/mongo_terraform_ansible/ansible/README.md

 ```

 ## Adding components to an existing deployment
 * You can add extra mongos routers by including them on the inventory file, then running the playbook using the appropriate tags and limit.
 ```
-ansible-playbook main.yml -i ../inventory --tags mongos,monitoring --limit mongos
+ansible-playbook main.yml -i inventory --tags mongos,monitoring --limit mongos
 ```